open-wing/open-wing.github.io/README.md

 - "**Shooting**" - any game that involves shooting as its one of its main goals

-- "**FPS**" - shooting games that are exclusively or mostly in first person
+- "**FPS**" - shooting games that are exclusively or mostly in first person (stacks with "Shooting")

 - "**Realistic**" - games that have mechanics very similar to IRL and have put a high emphasis on that (a bit subjective)